How Effective Is The Apple Night Shift App?

 It’s not the light's color spectrum that affects sleep; it’s its brightness.
 Although the Night Shift blue light filter was making the screen color warmer, it didn't tone down its intensity, which was precisely the cause of sleep disruption.
 As a result, the blue light filter was virtually useless in helping users restore their natural sleep patterns.

-The Apple Night Shift blue light filter is not the only blue light filter out there with questionable results in their effectiveness in blocking blue light.
+The Apple Night Shift blue light filter is not the only blue light filter out there with questionable results in their effectiveness.
 You might have heard of F.lux as well.
 You can discover more about its effectiveness here.

 How effective are blue light blocking apps?

 Unfortunately, they don’t work as a proper filter.
-Their lack of efficiency is due to the fact that they can only reduce the blue light instead of filtering or blocking it.
+They can only reduce the blue light instead of filtering or blocking it.

 Why do we need proper filters to protect our eyes from blue light exposure?
 Because ALL screens have this problem called backlight bleeding which means your monitor will still “bleed” light from the backlight and around the edges.
 That excess light isn’t picked up by f.lux, Night Shift or any other blue light apps as they are essentially offering a software solution to a hardware problem.